 Brush 2 | Flat Edge

 This is a small makeup step that has made a huge difference for me.
-It cleans up the look of my brows and makes them look lighter.
+It cleans up the shape of my brows and makes them look lighter vs adding darker brow product to clean up the edges.

 PIN NOW | READ LATER